Wednesday, December 21, 2016

 Burial Map to Mooresville's Old M.E.
 Cemetery

-Thanks to Mooresville sexton Ed Bucker, the Indiana Room at Mooresville Public Library has a burial map for the Old Methodist Episcopal (M.E.)
+Thanks to Mooresville sexton Ed Bucker, the Indiana Room at Mooresville (Indiana) Public Library has a burial map for the Old Methodist Episcopal (M.E.)
 Cemetery on West Washington Street.
 A spreadsheet accompanying the map lists burial plots of many of the town's earliest pioneers and settlers.
 (Click the photos below to enlarge.)

 Old Methodist Episcopal (M.E.)
 Cemetery,